-The overriding message here is to never buy Botox off eBay or have an unlicensed person inject you.
+The overriding message here is to never buy Botox from eBay, or have an unlicensed person inject you.
 Always seek out a certified practitioner with adequate training and a proven track record performing this type of procedure.

-In 2009, the U.S. Food and Drug Administration issued a warning that the effects of the botulinum toxin may spread from the area of injection to other areas of the body, causing potentially life-threatening swallowing and breathing difficulties.
+In 2009, the U.S. Food and Drug Administration (FDA) issued a warning that the effects of the botulinum toxin may spread from the area of injection to other areas of the body, potentially causing life-threatening swallowing and breathing difficulties.

 These symptoms have mostly been reported in children with cerebral palsy being treated with botulinum toxin for muscle spasticity, a use of the drugs that has not been approved by FDA.

-Even at a higher dose of >360 cumulative units within a 3 month period, research has shown that patients undergoing therapeutic treatment for nerve overactivity and lower limb spasticity experienced no life-threatening complications.
-The most adverse complication shown was general muscle weakness and/or leg pain that subsequently dissipated on its own.
+Even at a higher dose of over 360 cumulative units within a 3 month period, research has shown that patients undergoing therapeutic treatment for nerve over activity and lower limb spasticity experienced no life-threatening complications.
+The most adverse complications shown were general muscle weakness and leg pain that subsequently dissipated on its own.

 Though an edema doesn’t look pretty, it’s not a serious complication.
-Onset usually occurs within 5 days and resolves itself within 2-4 weeks.
-The causes of edema are allergic reaction, infection, trauma, or poor venous or lymphatic return to the eye after Botox.
+Onset usually occurs within five days and resolves itself within two to four weeks.
+The causes of edema are allergic reaction, infection, trauma, poor venous return, and poor lymphatic return to the eye after Botox.

 Below is a patient before Botox (A), one week after treatment with significant eye swelling (B), and two weeks later (C), by which time the swelling had almost entirely resolved itself, without any intervention.

-Dr. Latrenta informs that this is one of the reasons to avoid rubbing the area or doing exercise for 4 to 6 hours after Botox treatments.
-And of course, if you select a highly qualified injector, these side effects are greatly minimized.
+LaTrenta says that this is one of the reasons to avoid rubbing the area or doing exercise for four to six hours after Botox treatments.
+Of course, if you select a highly qualified medical professional the risk of these side effects is greatly minimized.

 Some people experience headaches after Botox injections.
 Again, this side effect is usually the result of the injector’s technique rather than a consequence of the product itself.
-If this does occur, it normally dissipates within 24 to 48 hours.
+If this does occur, it normally dissipates within one to two days.

 Botox is injected into the target area using very small, fine hypodermic needles, and while it doesn’t always occur, bruising can result from the needle trauma to the skin.
 This usually resolves itself within a few days.

 Some medications and supplements should be avoided to reduce the chances of bruising.
-“Aspirin and nonsteroidal agents, such as Advil and Motrin, should not be taken for 10 days prior to the treatment,” says Dr. Latrenta.
+“Aspirin and nonsteroidal agents, such as Advil and Motrin, should not be taken for ten days prior to the treatment,” says LaTrenta.
 Nonsteroidal anti inflammatory drugs, aspirin, ginkgo biloba, St John’s wort, ginseng, and vitamin E should also be avoided.
 “These can be restarted several days after your Botox treatment,” he adds.

-Inversely, beginning oral arnica and/or bromelain on the day of the injection can help avoid bruises.
+Conversely, taking oral arnica or bromelain on the day of the injection can help to avoid bruises.
 If any bruising does occur, topical arnica can be used on the affected areas.
 Applying cold packs can also help alleviate any pain, swelling, or bruising.

-“If Botox is overdone, your forehead appearance most certainly can look frozen, shiny and fake,” says Dr. Latrenta.
+“If Botox is overdone, your forehead appearance most certainly can look frozen, shiny, and fake,” says LaTrenta.
 “This may be the desired look for some.
 However, there are many women who desire a placid look in their forehead and upper face.
 Before embarking on treatment, it’s always best to discuss the look you want to achieve with your plastic surgeon.
-I usually advise patients to preserve some motion to avoid a ‘fake’ look.”
+I usually advise patients to preserve some motion to avoid a ‘fake’ look.’”

-A study by the Journal of Aesthetic Plastic Surgery that evaluated 16 clinical trials consisting of a total of 42,405 individuals who had undergone Botox for facial rejuvenation found that adverse events are most commonly caused by injector expertise.
+A study in the Journal of Aesthetic Plastic Surgery evaluated 16 clinical trials consisting of a total of 42,405 individuals who had undergone Botox for facial rejuvenation.
+It found that adverse events are most commonly caused by injector expertise.

-Dr. Katz shares one such experience, saying, “I had a patient who was treated elsewhere that had her left cheek and side of her mouth drooping from poor injection technique.
-It lasted 4 months, and looked like she was paralyzed on that side.”
-Dr. Katz reports this is the most extreme side effect he has ever seen.
+Katz shares one such experience, saying, “I had a patient who was treated elsewhere that had her left cheek and side of her mouth drooping from poor injection technique.
+It lasted four months, and looked like she was paralyzed on that side.”
+Katz reports this is the most extreme side effect he has ever seen.

 - Allergies to any of the ingredients in Botox